acquia/blt/template/readme/local-development.md

 To use [Drupal VM](http://www.drupalvm.com/) with a Drupal project that is generated with BLT:

-1. Execute `./blt.sh vm:init` from the project root directory.
+1. Execute `blt vm:init` from the project root directory.
 1. Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide)

 There are also other changes you can make if you choose to match the Acquia Cloud server configuration more closely.
 See Drupal VM's example configuration changes in Drupal VM's `examples/acquia/acquia.overrides.yml` file.